goracingkingsengine/gorke2/ReadMe.txt

-Gorke is a UCI compatible Racing Kings chess variant engine written in the Go language
+Gorke2 is a UCI compatible Racing Kings chess variant engine written in the Go language

 to obtain the executable: